Phonon-mediated superconductivity in doped monolayer materials: Discussion of graphene results

-In our calculations, we have based our parameter choices on known values for graphene when the Fermi surface coincides with the Dirac point.
-As shown in Fig.~\ref{fig_lambdaPlot_phContent}, realizing values for \(\lambda\) approaching 0.2 or 0.3 requires significant doping levels approaching the limits of realistically achievable doping.
-Doping is well known to affect the Coulombic screening length, and we would also expect the details of the phonon modes and the interaction parameters to change.
-We furthermore expect these changes to depend on the method chosen to dope graphene~\cite{Hwang2014}.
-To understand why realizing superconductivity in graphene is so challenging, it is nevertheless useful to understand how superconductivity would work if these parameters remained unchanged by the doping.
+In our calculations, we have considered the electron and phonon band structures of pristine graphene.
+The presence of intercalant atoms may affect the electron band structure and phonon modes significantly, and this would be dependent on the method chosen to dope graphene~\cite{Hwang2014, Margine2014}.
+To understand why realizing superconductivity in graphene is so challenging, it is nevertheless useful to study superconductivity based on the intrinsic phonon modes and electronic properties.

 In practice, graphene is often mounted on a substrate.
 A small substrate coupling can be included in our phonon spectrum analysis by adding an on-site potential quadratic in the displacement.
 This modifies the phonon spectrum by lifting the low energy modes to finite values.
 Our analysis clearly indicates that it is primarily the high-energy phonons that are responsible for the superconducting instability.
 Thus, we do not expect a slight alteration of the low-energy phonon-modes to significantly impact our results.
-Since the introduction of a substrate may break the \(z \rightarrow -z\) mirror symmetry of the system, the out-of-plane modes could potentially also give some contribution to the effective potential, but we expect this to be a higher order effect in the lattice site deviations.
-A substrate would also affect the Coulomb interaction screening length, thus altering the relative strength of the interaction parameters \(u_n\).
-We would expect this to reduce the effect of the Coulomb interaction.
+Since the introduction of a substrate may break the \(z \rightarrow -z\) mirror symmetry of the system, the out-of-plane modes could in principle also give some contribution to the effective potential, but we expect this to be a higher order effect in the lattice site deviations.

-Finally, we note that superconductivity in doped graphene in the presence of Coulomb interaction also has been studied in Refs.~\onlinecite{Efetov2011, Margine2014} using strong coupling Eliashberg theory with somewhat different approaches for the Coulomb interaction and electron-phonon coupling.
-These works obtain similar results.